 On our latest trip to Cambridge in late October 2019, we were welcomed into the Cambridge Trust’s new offices.
 Our trustee, Noor Attar, had the chance to meet with Trust Director, Helen Pennant, and Partnerships Manager, Tendai Kariwo, to discuss matters related to student affairs, advertising scholarship opportunities and future plans.
 We are happy to announce that both parties have agreed to renew our partnership with the Cambridge Trust for the next three years to continue offering joint support to master’s students attending the University of Cambridge.
 AlThuraya Cambridge scholarship is offered to students from the Middle East and North Africa region pursuing the following fields: Genetic Sciences and Bioinformatics, Public Health & Administration, Law, Computer Sciences and Telecommunications, Energy, Water & Agriculture.
 Both partners look forward to supporting deserving candidates starting in Fall 2020/2021.

-For a full list of the approved masters programs and for guidance on applying, visit our ‘Programs’ page.
+For a full list of the approved master's programs and for guidance on applying, visit our ‘Programmes’ page.

 Earlier in October on behalf of AlThuraya foundation, the foundation’s managing director, Noor Attar, and academic advisor, Hanaa Almoaibed, hosted a brunch in Cambridge for the new students and fellow scholars.
-Attended the brunch two fellow scholars Alaa and Hend and two new students Yomna and Rofaida.
+Two fellow scholars, Alaa and Hend, and two new students, Yomna and Rofaida, attended the brunch.

 The brunch intended to introduce the new students to AlThuraya family.
 As Alaa and Hend welcomed the new students, they talked about their educational experiences in the UK and discussed the projects they worked on.
-Alaa has a master’s degree in regenerative medicine from Imperial college London, for her thesis she worked on using stem cells technology to treat cardiomyopathy.
-While Hend was the first student to receive AlThuraya Cambridge award.
+Alaa has a Master’s degree in regenerative medicine from Imperial College London.
+Her thesis explored the use of stem cells technology to treat cardiomyopathy.
+Hend was the first student to receive AlThuraya Cambridge award.
 She studied for an MPhil in Epidemiology and her dissertation was on the effect of genetic mutations on the prognosis of Oesophageal cancer.